 6. They Check Nutrition Labels

-You don't need to count every gram of added sugar you consume.
-But having a point of reference for the max amount of sugar we should be eating every day can be helpful when assessing nutrition labels.
+You don't need to count every gram of added sugar you eat.
+But having a point of reference for the max amount of sugar we should be eating every day can be helpful when looking at nutrition labels.

 For example, if your strawberry yogurt serves up 22 grams of added sugar per serving, it's providing most of your added sugar 'allotment' for the day.